 From 1866 to 1878 Aleksandra was an artist at the Bolshoi Theatre in Moscow, and was a fellow professor with Tchaikovsky at the Moscow Conservatory (1866–1880).
 She became one of the first performers of the composer's works.

-In 1869 Tchaikovsky dedicated Bitterly and Sweetly—No. 3 of the Six Romances, Op.
-6—to Aleksandra Aleksandrova-Kochetova.
+In 1869, Tchaikovsky dedicated his song Bitterly and Sweetly — No. 3 of the Six Romances, Op.
+6 — "to Aleksandra Dorimedontovna Kochetova".

 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Aleksandra Aleksandrova-Kochetova has survived, dating from 1886, and is available an English translation on this website:
+One letter from Tchaikovsky to Aleksandra Aleksandrova-Kochetova has survived, dating from 1886, and has been translated into English on this website: